 Credit bureaus must follow the Fair Credit Reporting Act, which outlines several consumer protections.
 Here are some of the important ones to keep in mind.

 - Disputes — If you see an error on your credit reports, whether it’s from a typo or potential identity theft, you can dispute the information.
 The credit bureau must verify, correct or delete the disputed information, usually within 30 days.
+With Credit Karma’s Direct Dispute™ feature, you can dispute errors on your TransUnion credit report.

 - Negative information — Derogatory marks, such as late payments and civil lawsuits, can only be listed on a credit report for seven years.
 Bankruptcies may stay on your reports for up to 10 years in some cases.
 If the credit bureau doesn’t remove the information after this time frame, you can request to have it removed.